Designing CallRail’s first self-serve onboarding to improve retention

 • Internal knowledge mining: I reviewed our Account Executives' guidebook to understand how they help new customers configure their accounts.

-• Collaborative workshops: I ran action mapping exercises with my PM and Content Strategist, inspired by "Better Onboarding" (A Book Apart).
+• Collaborative workshops: I ran action mapping exercises with my PM and Content Strategist.
 This helped us identify which actions new users need to build similar habits to experienced users.

 This helped us prioritize the smallest set of actions that consistently led to long-term value.